-Computer Engineering Department
+Computer Science and Engineering

 University of California, Santa Cruz, CA 95064

 Short version of JJ's bio :-) DO NOT CLICK HERE!

 JJ attended La Ibero thinking he liked painting and became an engineer.
 From 1977 to 1978, he was a lecturer at La Ibero while trying to learn English; his students would say he did not succeed.
 From 78 to 82, JJ attended UH to learn surfing and get a tan, but had to settle for a Ph.D. in EE.
 He joined SRI in 1982 to follow Frank Kuo, his thesis advisor, finish his thesis, and have some fun, but became a manager instead.
 In 1993, he joined a life-long surfing opportunity at UCSC, coupled with strenuous banana-slug-chasing aerobics.
 However, in 2023 he decided to enjoy the balmy winter weather at the University of Toronto.
 He thought he would teach his students something, but constantly learned from them.
 He is very happy to finally be able to surf in all sorts of weather conditions....even though it is just in the WWW :-)